What credit score do you need for a personal loan?

 What’s the minimum credit score needed to get a personal loan?

 According to the Consumer Financial Protection Bureau (CFPB), having a higher credit score typically makes it easier to qualify for a loan.
-And higher scores may help you get better loan terms, like a lower interest rate.
-So it’s a good idea to work toward a good or excellent credit score by using credit responsibly over time.
+Higher scores may also help you get better loan terms.
+So it’s a good idea to work toward good or excellent credit scores by using credit responsibly over time.

 Other personal loan requirements

-Here are a few things other than your credit score that might be part of a personal loan application:
+Other than your credit scores, these factors might also be part of a personal loan application:

 • Proof of employment: Lenders may want to verify that you’re employed.
 They might also want to know how long you’ve been at your job.